dzeriho/xforwoocommerce-docs/docs/installation/how-to-activate-xforwoocommerce-plugins.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

 # How to activate XforWooCommerce plugins?

-XforWooCommerce plugins are sold on Envato Market exclusively.
-Each purchased item on Envato Market, grants the full use on one machine with lifetime updates.
-Plugin functions don't work if the plugin is not activated.
+XforWooCommerce plugins are sold on Envato Market exclusively. **Each purchased regular license on Envato Market, grants the full use on one machine with lifetime updates and 6 motnhs of support included.**

+Plugins don't work if they are not activated.

 **Start by logging in to XforWooCommerce Help Center.** [Click here &rarr; Go to XforWooCommerce Help Center](https://help.xforwoocommerce.com/my-support-tickets/)